Kent Trading Standards Checked Scheme

 • The goods or services being offered cannot be lawfully supplied in the UK.

-• The goods or services being offered are such that KCC, our partners or other business members would incur a risk to their reputation by association.
+• The goods or services being offered are such that KCC, Its partners or other business members of the scheme would or could potentially incur a risk to their reputation by association.

 • The goods or services being offered are of a religious, spiritual or personal belief nature such that membership might be construed as endorsing that religion or belief.